chiheb08/Data-Engineering-on-AWS/README.md

-this github repository is divided into 5 sectioms :
+the documentation is divided into 5 sectioms :
 Collection , Storage , Processing , Analysis and Visualization

 # Sections :